House Approves New Opioid Legislation

-Rep. Sean Scanlon praised passage of House Bill 7052, An Act Preventing Prescription Opioid Diversion and Abuse, the latest effort co-sponsored and championed by Scanlon and colleagues on both sides of the aisle to combat Connecticut’s opioid crisis.
+House Bill 7052, An Act Preventing Prescription Opioid Diversion and Abuse, won bipartisan support as our latest effort in combating Connecticut’s opioid crisis.

 This year in Connecticut, more people will die from drug overdoses than car accidents and gun violence combined, so we have to continue to do everything possible to find ways to end this scourge.

-- Reduces the maximum opioid drug prescription for minors from 7 days to 5 days and maintains current law, passed by Scanlon in 2016, that allows a prescribing practitioner to exceed the limit for chronic pain, palliative care or acute pain if necessary as long as it is documented in the medical record
+- Reduces the maximum opioid drug prescription for minors from 7 days to 5 days and maintains current law that allows a prescribing practitioner to exceed the limit for chronic pain, palliative care or acute pain if necessary as long as it is documented in the medical record

 - Requires individual and group health insurers to cover medically necessary detox treatment, as defined by American Society of Addiction Medicine (ASAM) so that those looking for help cannot be turned away due to insurance issues